A newspaper has a novel strategy for covering one politician’s falsehoods: Don’t

 Of the roughly 50 readers who responded to the opinion piece, Quinn said all but about five supported his decision.
 People acknowledged that figuring out how to cover Mandel is difficult and expressed concern that some of the politician’s falsehoods about coronavirus prevention were reckless.

-Kathleen Bartzen Culver, director of the Center for Journalism Ethics at the University of Wisconsin Madison, praised the Plain Dealer’s transparency.
+Kathleen Bartzen Culver, director of the Center for Journalism Ethics at the University of Wisconsin at Madison, praised the Plain Dealer’s transparency.
 She said journalists should be thoughtful about when to cover disinformation and when doing so would simply give the falsehood a platform.
 They should also consider how a politician might say or do something to distract from an inconvenient news story, she said.

-Culver drew a distinction between a politician exaggerating the implications of their policies and someone damaging public health, sowing distrust and increasing polarization.
+Culver drew a distinction between a politician exaggerating the implications of policies and someone damaging public health, sowing distrust and increasing polarization.
 The second category requires newsrooms to have more serious conversations — ideally involving readers and ethicists outside the newsroom — about a coverage strategy.

 “They have a responsibility to serve the public interest,” Culver said.
 “And giving a platform to things that are not true does not serve that public interest.”

-As a newsroom of 66 journalists, the Plain Dealer’s choices to cover or not cover something is a judgment call, Quinn said.
+As a newsroom of 66 journalists, the Plain Dealer’s choices to cover or not cover something are judgment calls, Quinn said.
 Mandel’s statements are no different in that regard, but Quinn said they force an open and intentional conversation about how to apply that reality to a unique candidate.

 Some of that plan remains undecided, Quinn said, but the newspaper’s journalists are sure about one thing.